adam2392/tng_tvb/README.md

     git clone https://github.com/adam2392/tng_tvb

+Setup a virtual env and then run

+    source activate venv
+    pip install -r requirements.txt

 ## Running Simulations
 ### 1. Locally Running on Notebook
 Modify the shell file to include your local paths to tvb lib and data, and then run it.